SFG 87: SFG 75

-A predecessor of the SFG 82 and copy of the US M33 Grenade.
+A predecessor of the SFG 82 and copy of the M33 Grenade.
 Unlike the SFG 82 and SFG 87, this grenade features no ribs.

 The grenade has a length of 93 mm and a diameter of 57.
 It has an olive green cast-steel body with yellow markers.
 The SFG 75 has a casualty radius of 10 m and a safety radius of 15 m.

 SFG 82

 A predecessor of the SFG 87.
 The grenade has a length 105 mm and a diameter of 54 mm.
 It has the same amount of explosive filler as the SFG 87 at 300 g, and also contains 80 grams of Composition B. It has a similar appearance to the SFG 87, having an olive green plastic body.
 It has a casualty radius of 10 m and a safety radius of 15 m.

 Anti-Frogman AFG

 A larger variant of the standard SFG 87 designed for and used against frogmen and infantry in underwater conditions.
-The AFG (Anti-Frogman Grenade) contains more explosive filler as the regular grenade, with around 180 g of Composition B. It features a pyrotechnic fuse which allows the grenade to detonate between depths of 3 m to 8 m.
+The AFG (Anti-Frogman Grenade) contains more explosive filler as the regular grenade, with around 180 g of Composition B.

+The AFG features a pyrotechnic fuse which allows the grenade to detonate between depths of 3 m to 8 m.
 The AFG has a much larger length of 138 mm and a diameter of 54 mm.
 It has a casualty radius of 10 m, and a safety radius of around 30 m.